ybuzoku/MCP/README.md

 email (although, try not to spam me please), at ybuzoku@hotmail.co.uk

 PS.
 Before someone complains to me about using ptr directives when copying FROM variables in memory, thats more for me to reference at a quick glance.
-MASM honestly doenst care about it so its fair game imo!
+MASM honestly doesnt care about it so its fine imo!